salottodev/bisq-mobile/README.md

 #### Option 1: For developers (using local Maven repository)

 1. Download [Bisq2](https://github.com/bisq-network/bisq2) if you don't have it already
+2. Bisq Android Node uses Bisq2 core code by design, this dependency will always be against a stable release.
+Check the current codebase bisq-core dependency version in the [toml file](https://github.com/bisq-network/bisq-mobile/blob/main/gradle/libs.versions.toml), at the top of the file `bisq-core` property will have the version (e.g. "2.1.7").
+Now go ahead and checkout release tag associated with that version (E.g. if the bisq-core-version="2.1.7" then checkout tag v2.1.7 - `git checkout v2.1.7`).
+You can double check if you are in the right commit comparing with the tomml `bisq-core-commit` value :)
-2. Follow Bisq2 root `README.md` steps to build the project
+3. Follow Bisq2 root `README.md` steps to build the project.
-3. Run `./gradlew publishAll` // this will install all the jars you need in your m2 repo
+5. Run `./gradlew publishAll` // this will install all the jars you need in your local m2 repo

 #### Option 2: For CI (using remote Maven repository)